Scenic sunset / sunrise shot at Head-Smashed-In Buffalo Jump

 When will the strategy development process be completed?

-Destination Canada has contracted the services of industry experts who will co-create strategies and plans with the selected corridors and their stakeholders.
+Destination Canada contracted the services of industry experts who will co-create strategies and plans with the selected corridors and their stakeholders.
 Twenty31, a tourism consultancy focused on sustainable tourism and destination development strategy, is leading the provision of services for the Sustainable Journeys from Prairie to Pacific Corridor.

 Who is responsible for implementing the strategy?